Due: Mon Jan 21 11:59 pm

 In a single-byte sequence, the high-order bit is always

-0, the other 7 bits are the value of the code point itself.
-(The first 128 Unicode code points deliberately use the same single byte representation as the corresponding ASCII char, for backwards-compatibility with older systems that only know about ASCII -- neat!)
+0, and the other 7 bits are the value of the code point itself.
+(The first 128 Unicode code points deliberately use the same single byte representation as the corresponding ASCII character, for backwards-compatibility with older systems that only know about ASCII -- neat!)

-For the multi-byte sequences, the first byte is called the leading byte, the subsequent byte(s) are continuation bytes.
-The high-order bits of the leading byte indicate the number of bytes in the sequence.
+For the multi-byte sequences, the first byte is called the leading byte, and the subsequent byte(s) are continuation bytes.
+The high-order bits of the leading byte indicate the number of bytes in the sequence through the number of 1s.
 The high-order bits of a continuation byte are always

 10. The bit representation of the code point is then divided across the low-order bits of the leading and continuation bytes.